-Stephan Lewandowsky is a cognitive scientist with an interest in computational modeling.
+Stephan Lewandowsky is a cognitive scientist with an interest in computational modelling.
 Recently, he has become particularly interested in how people update their memories if things they believe turn out to be false.
 This has led him to examine the persistence of misinformation and spread of “fake news” in society.
 He has become particularly interested in the variables that determine whether or not people accept scientific evidence, for example surrounding vaccinations or climate science.

 In your Conspiracy Theory Handbook you suggested that political ideology motivates certain people to seek conspiracy theories.
 Can you talk a bit about that?
 Also, is the motivation for the creation of conspiracy theories in the first place political too?